Generative random latent features models and statistics of natural images: Introduction

-Additionally, a useful generative model also should be amenable to theoretical analysis, allowing to investigate the ability of various data analysis methods to detect features in the data analytically.
-A realistic way to achieve this is to rely on Random Matrix Theory (RMT), which affords well-developed tools for calculating analytical properties of data that can be represented in terms of $N\times T$ random matrices taken from different probability distributions~\cite{Potters_Bouchaud_2020}.
-A number of such probabilistic matrix models have been described in a variety of contexts~\cite{goldt2020modeling,mignacco2020role,Fleig_Nemenman_2022,Potters_Bouchaud_2020,Grosse_etal2012}.
-However, to the best of our knowledge, no model exists that captures the diversity of patterns in the data described above.
+A realistic way to build a generative model is to rely on a random latent feature model realised as $T\times N$ data matrices with elements taken from different probability distributions.
+Crucially, Random Matrix Theory (RMT) can be used as a powerful tool to calculate analytical properties of such data~\cite{Potters_Bouchaud_2020}.
+A number of such random latent feature models have been described in a variety of contexts~\cite{goldt2020modeling,mignacco2020role,Fleig_Nemenman_2022,Potters_Bouchaud_2020,Grosse_etal2012}.
+However, to the best of our knowledge, no model exists that captures the diversity of patterns between samples in the data described above.

+It is, therefore, an open question how the distribution of observable quantities like the correlations between variables and between samples, or the eigenvalues of the correlation matrix (nonzero values of which are the same for variable-variable and sample-sample correlations)\cite{Potters_Bouchaud_2020} depend on properties of the model, and in particular on its latent dimensionality and the type of feature mixing.
+For instance, a gap in the eigenvalue spectrum often indicates a hidden low-dimensional structure due to the low-rank nature of the data.
+However, as pointed out above, for the case of sparse mixing of features, overall data need not have a low-rank structure, yet it still may possess a notion of low-dimensionality.
+With a generative random latent feature model at hand, precisely how observable distributions depend on model properties can be studied in detail numerically, or even analytically.

-Here, we present a simple probabilistic matrix model able to generate diverse data patterns by mixing linear latent features.
+Here, we present a simple random latent feature matrix model able to generate diverse types of mixing latent features.
 The diversity is achieved by introducing statistically dependent mixing of the features, which gives rise to distinct data patterns.
-We provide a qualitative discussion of the correlation distribution and eigenvalue density in the different regimes of the model.
-Furthermore, we investigate the effect of feature structure on these distributions.
-Finally, we discuss how the model can be employed for generating structured training data for neural networks.
+We provide a qualitative discussion of the distribution of sample-sample correlations and the eigenvalue density in the different regimes of the model, and discuss the effect of feature structure on these distributions.
+We show that in the regime of sparse mixing of features, the model is in excellent agreement with the statistics of natural image patches and explain how this fact points to the appropriate decomposition, or coding scheme, for the data.